landoskape/dominoes/docs/basicTDLambdaAgent.md

   prediction.
 For mathematical notation, I will refer to these as $f_V(S_t)$ for pre-state and $f_V(S_{t+})$ for post-state.

-To choose a move, TD-lambda agents simply simulate the future game state for each possible legal move and estimate the final score given that simulated future state, then pick whichever move leads to the lowest estimate of their final score.

 $$\large \text{if hand is not over:} \hspace{30pt}
 \delta_t = f_V(S_{t+}, \theta) - f_V(S_t, \theta)$$